 3. Hang out at Whiskey Point

 Whiskey Point is about a 25-minute drive from Arugam Bay and is another popular surf spot but we think it’s a pretty cool place to check out even if you don’t want to surf.
-There was no surf rental out here when we were there so you will need to rent a board in Arugam Bay before you head out there.
+There was no surf rental out here when we were there.
+If you visit Arugam Bay in shoulder season like us, and want to surf out here, you will need to rent a board in Arugam Bay before you head out there.
 Many of the surf shops will help organise a tuk tuk out here if you don’t have a scooter.
 The long stretch of sand is usually nice and quiet so it makes for a chilled afternoon at the beach.

 4. Hang poolside